There are no prerequisites for this course.

 2. Communication: differentiate among effective, non-effective,

-therapeutic, and non-therapeutic communcations with surgical patients
+therapeutic, and non-therapeutic communcations with surgical

 and between members of the perioperative team.